avoutic/web-framework/MIGRATE.md

 ### Breaking changes
 * BREAK: SanityCheckInterface renamed to SanityCheckModule
 * BREAK: requirePresence for translations now defaults to false
+* BREAK: Account related service are broken up and now in Security namespace

 ### New Features
 * Saving new Entity objects with RepositoryCore now supported